Veterinary Care for Horses

 Once your vet has enough information to form a general idea of where the pain is coming from, the vet may recommend a nerve block (diagnostic analgesia) to help numb a specific part of your horse's body and pinpoint the location of the problem.

-After the location of the problem has been pinpointed your vet may recommend diagnostic imaging such as an ultrasound or radiography (digital X-rays) to determine the nature or severity of your horse's condition.
+After the location of the problem has been pinpointed your vet may recommend diagnostic imaging such as radiography (digital X-rays) to determine the nature or severity of your horse's condition.

 Each of the steps above provides your vet with valuable insights that help to inform treatment planning for your horse.

-If your horse or pony sustains a wound that requires veterinary care, our vets can help treat your horse's wound, administer stitches if required, and get healing off to a great start.
+If your horse sustains a wound that requires veterinary care, our vets can help treat your horse's wound, administer stitches if required, and get healing off to a great start.

-Beyond cleaning and treating wounds, our Olds vets at Countryside Veterinary Hospital also perform some minor surgery when necessary.
+Beyond cleaning and treating wounds, our veterinarians at Countryside Veterinary Hospital also perform some minor surgery when necessary.
 If your horse requires more advanced surgery we will be sure to refer you to an equine specialist near you.

 Below are some of the most common equine surgeries that our vets perform.